HTTP-APIs/http-apis.github.io/pages/00-Home.md

 **Hydra python agent** is designed to:
 * Provide a seamless Client that can be used to interact with Hydra based Smart APIs.
 * Cache metadata from the Hydra server it connects to, hence allowing querying on the client-side.
-* Maintain a syncrhonization mechanism which assures consistency of cached resources.
+* Maintain a synchronization mechanism that assures consistency of cached resources.

 ### Worth Knowing
  __Hydra Python Agent__ is not just limited to make basic CRUD requests, It comes with some more exciting functions which are responsible for processing Socket Events.
 Some of them are given below-